How To Actualy Do Yoga Breath Of Fire Meditation Properly

 You’ve probably heard a lot about pranayama (yogic breathing techniques) in your yoga classes.
 And you may have heard about Kundalini Yoga—an ancient yogic tradition that’s becoming more and more popular this year.

-As a meditation teacher, I often hear from newcomers about how Breath Of Fire meditation makes them feel light headed.
+As a meditation teacher, many people who are just getting into yoga tell me that Breath Of Fire meditation makes them feel light headed.
 This is definitely true.
 But if you practice it for a few weeks you will soon get used to it.
 Then you will have none of the side-effects and all of the benefits.

 You’ll love some of the benefits of Breath Of Fire.
 Let’s take a look, friends.